Pick up at Florence Santa Maria Novella

 90 minutes through beautiful countryside).
 This evening before dinner we

-have a welcome drink and get-together for the guides to describe the
+have a welcome drink and get-together for the guide to describe the

 next day's walk.